maxguru/router-rebooter/README.md

 # Number of ping retries before declaring internet is offline
 ping_retries = 5

+# Seconds to wait for each ping response
+ping_timeout = 2

+# Ping packet data size in bytes (0-65507)
+# 0 bytes (default) sends minimal packet for reachability check only
+# 56 bytes tests data integrity through the network
+ping_packet_size = 0

 # Seconds to wait between checks when internet is online
 check_interval_online = 10